ohler55/wabur/tutorial/lesson-1/README.md

 The WAB architecture allows for replacement of multiple parts of the system without changing the code of other parts.
-For example, the View code could be replaced by a completely differen custom JavaScript implmentation.
+For example, the View code could be replaced by a completely different custom JavaScript implementation.
 A CLI could even be implement to interact with the Controller through a Runner with not changes to the server side.
-Multiple View implemenation could even be run at the same time.
+Multiple View implementation could even be run at the same time.
 Additionally, as will be seen in later lessons, the Runner and Shell can be swapped out for alternatives that are have higher performance characteristics and use a different storage mechanism.